Direct High-Resolution Imaging of Earth-Like Exoplanets: Alternative Direct-Imaging Techniques

 \section{Alternative Direct-Imaging Techniques}

-Several methods beyond large‐aperture telescopes and space‐based interferometry have been explored to push angular resolution into the $\mu$as regime.
-Below, we assess three approaches—ground‐based sparse‐aperture masking (SAM) and speckle imaging, radio‐wavelength VLBI, and lunar occultations—and demonstrate that each falls short of the $\mu$as‐scale resolution or sensitivity required to image an Earth‐analog at $\sim10\,$pc.
+Several methods beyond large-aperture telescopes and space-based interferometry have been explored to push angular resolution into the $\mu$as regime.
+Below, we assess three approaches---ground-based sparse-aperture masking (SAM) and speckle imaging, radio-wavelength VLBI, and lunar occultations---and demonstrate that each falls short of the $\mu$as-scale resolution or sensitivity required to image an Earth-analog at $\sim10\,$pc.
 In every case, limitations in baseline ($\leq10\,$m), atmospheric coherence, or photon budget prevent reaching $\mu$as resolution on such a faint target.